cattaneo-riccardo/PowerEnjoy/readme.md

 The complete problem description can be found in *Assignments AA 2016-2017.pdf*.

 The project includes five assignments:
-1. RASD: Requirement Analisys and Specification Document;
+1. RASD: Requirement Analisys and Specification Document
-2. DD: Design Document;
+2. DD: Design Document
-3. ITPD: Integration Test Plan Document;
+3. ITPD: Integration Test Plan Document
-4. PP: Project Plan.
+4. PP: Project Plan

 # Ok, let me see the documents